flatpickles/sketchbook-legacy/README.md

 -   Sporadically (primarily mobile): canvas-sketch doesn't fill the full screen height.
 Perhaps a race condition w/ full-height settings?
 -   Once witnessed: switching between full-screen canvas sketches causes a repeated doubling of canvas scale until reset or resize.
 Resetting Sketchbook solves this problem.

-## To do
+## To consider for v2

--   Allow opting into print presentation for full-screen sketches
 -   Make this a SvelteKit project & rebuild with TypeScript
--   No defaults?
-Just presets?
--   Move things to $lib folder (Sketch.js, etc)
--   Use class names in file names for projects
--   Import contents of Sketches/Projects automatically!?
-(Vite glob import maybe)
+-   Import contents of Sketches/Projects automatically!? (easier with SvelteKit)
--   Generator (npm run new)
-    -   Automatically add to SketchIndex.js (if automatic import isn't possible)
-    -   Remove templates in Base (once incorporated)
--   Try using Vulf Mono - maybe it'd add a little vibe.
-It's also not as compact, TBD.
--   Port some 2021 P3 projects into Sketchbook
 -   Presets
-    -   Double click param to return to preset/default value
+    -   Option to return param to return to preset/default value
     -   URL option to pre-select a preset
+-   Hide/show panels w/ double click:
--   Double click: capture state (e.g. just one panel open) and resume that state
+    -   Capture state (e.g. just one panel open) and resume that state
+    -   Doesn't work on mobile?
 -   Link styling
 -   Global options:
     -   Additional link out to per-sketch readmes from right panel
-    -   Export frame option (also exports param JSON; bottom right panel)
     -   Import JSON parameter settings (bottom right panel)
     -   Option to set canvas size, inc. fit to window size (bottom right panel)
     -   FPS meter (probably in left panel settings)
     -   Command-Z to undo parameter changes
--   Float bounds search test for quadtree: something funky this way comes?
+-   Test: Float bounds search for quadtree
--   Copyright somewhere on the page

-## To consider
+-   Use class names in file names for projects
+-   Port some 2021 P3 projects into Sketchbook
 -   Link previews!
 Can we show a preview image for each sketch?
 -   CSS triage: clean everything up
 -   Cleanup: documentation, naming, etc.
--   Start moving stuff (core classes, Svelte files) to TypeScript
+-   Copyright somewhere on the page
 -   Key commands
     -   Hide/show panels (both or each)
 -   Sketch details display